Taylor Swift’s Eras Tour movie coming to streaming

-Swifties can soon get a chance to enjoy Taylor Swift’s Eras Tour in the comfort of their own home.
+(KTLA) — Swifties can soon get a chance to enjoy Taylor Swift’s Eras Tour in the comfort of their own homes.

 Swift made the announcement Monday morning on X, formerly Twitter, and on Instagram.